gnclmorais/formation/README.md

 ```
 Just follow the prompts and you’ll be fine. 👌

-:warning: Warning: I advise against running [this script](slay) unless you understand what it’s doing to your computer.
+⚠️ Warning: I advise against running [this script](slay) unless you understand what it’s doing to your computer.

 I created this based on my own preferences; your mileage may vary.